-Operating revenues consist primarily of interest earnings on mortgage loans and operating expenses consist predominantly of interest expense on notes and bonds payable and operating expenses of the Authority.
-Non-operating revenues primarily consist of investment income, which includes realized and unrealized gains or losses on investments and investment derivatives.
+Operating revenues consist primarily of interest earnings on mortgage loans, interest on investments and realized and unrealized gains and losses from investments.
+Operating expenses consist predominantly of interest expense on notes and bonds payable and operating expenses of the Authority.
+Non-operating revenues and expenses primarily consist of grants funds received and disbursed.